dansanderson/easyasm65/README.md

 RUN "EASYASM"
 ```

-EasyAsm installs itself in the MEGA65's upper memory, clears program memory, and returns to the `READY.` prompt.
+EasyAsm installs itself in the MEGA65's upper memory, clears program memory, configures the **Help** key, and returns to the `READY.` prompt.

 To create your assembly language source code, switch the MEGA65 to Edit mode: